ajkim19/m2-0425-code-solutions/react-popup/react-popup-quiz-notes.md

 1. What is a React Portal?

-- A React Portal is a way to render a component or JSX subtree outside of the main React component hierarchy, while still preserving the React context and event handling.
+- A React Portal is a mechanism to render a component or JSX subtree outside of the main React component hierarchy, while still preserving the React context and event handling.
   - `ReactDOM.createPortal(child, container)`

 2. Where does a Portal get rendered in the DOM?